FlorenceT2023/chat-application_v2/README.md

 Copy/paste the localhost in a new browser and make sure you use the same Room ID for both browsers to properly send messages.

 ## Credit
-(PedroTech's Realtime Chat Application): https://www.youtube.com/watch?v=NU-HfZY3ATQ
+PedroTech's Realtime Chat Application: https://www.youtube.com/watch?v=NU-HfZY3ATQ

 **NOTE:** If you are building this project from scratch, make sure you get rid of the React StrictMode tags in the client src folder as it duplicates the messages sent.